PickNikRobotics/moveit_studio_sdk/moveit_studio_msgs/moveit_studio_sdk_msgs/README.md

-MoveIt Studio SDK message and service definitions.
+MoveIt Pro SDK message and service definitions.

 Message definitions are in the `msg` directory, and service definitions are in the `srv` directory.